The West Virginia Town Where Wireless Signals Are Illegal

 Shhh!
 The scientists are listening to space!

 Green Bank, West Virginia, is a tech-savvy teenager’s nightmare.
-In this tiny town in Pocahontas County—population 143—wireless signals are illegal.
+In this tiny town in Pocahontas County—population 143, as of the last census—wireless signals are illegal.
 No cell phones.
 No WiFi.
-No radio.
 No Bluetooth.
 No electronic transmitters at all.
-You’re not even allowed to cozy up to an electric blanket.
+Recently, a store even had to remove their automatic doors because they caused too much interference.

 It’s necessary, though.
 The town is home to the Green Bank Telescope, the largest steerable radio telescope in the world—and arguably our most powerful link to the cosmos.
 Scientists there listen to radio energy that has journeyed light years, unlocking secrets about how the stars and galaxies formed.
 A rogue radio signal could prevent potential discoveries, discoveries that could answer big questions about how the universe ticks.

-Don’t even try using your cell phone in Green Bank.
-Finding service is the only thing harder than finding another human.
-A flip of the radio dial won’t reward you either—it’s all a steady whoosh of white noise.
-If you’re lucky, though, you may catch a faint flicker of the only AM station around, hosted by the Allegheny Mountain Radio Network.
+In Green Bank, finding cell phone service is the only thing harder than finding another human.
+A flip of the radio dial won’t reward you, either—it’s all a steady whoosh of white noise.
+If you’re lucky, though, you may catch a faint flicker of the only AM broadcasting from the area, hosted by the Allegheny Mountain Radio Network.